-CTAs are written as direction commands and action phrases.
+A call to action (CTA) is a written direction command or action phrase that urges users to take a desired action on a website.
 They come in the form of captivating buttons, banners, or hyperlinks for visitors to click on.

 Here are some examples of CTAs that you might see online.

 As the owner of your website, it’s clear for you what actions your visitors need to take when they read your offer.
 But, for someone who just landed on your web page, the next step might not be as clear.